brownspacecow/4j-iptv/README.md

 # 4J-IPTV

-A Tivimate-style IPTV player for Android Google TV with Xtream Codes API support.
+A simple IPTV player for Android Google TV with Xtream Codes API support.

 ## Features